 Care towards the other was evident in all aspects of the thinking, action, and values that informed the work we witnessed at GOSH, including the care shown by professional and administrative staff, support and clinical staff, allied health professionals, parents/carers, artists, and others.
 To act with care is clearly not an alien concept within the hospital; and yet, to show care to the parents/carers within the space was an area that we found to be overlooked, both within the processes and practices of the hospital and by the parents/carers themselves.

 Ruddick asserts that, when we act with love, we are rewarded by seeing our child flourish (1989).
 Conversely, we can act with love and yet the child still succumbs to illness or to social or political events which prevent them reaching their full potential.
-When this happens, Ruddick notes, we are left with ‘anguish[…] helplessness and guilt’ (1989: 30).
+When this happens, Ruddick notes, we are left with ‘anguish… helplessness and guilt’ (1989: 30).
 The parents/carers we encountered in GOSH were asked if they wanted to engage in a short performance encounter led by either one or the other of this chapter’s authors to creatively imagine a space where they could be free from any anguish, helplessness, or guilt.
 We asked them to imagine that we had a magic wand that could ensure they could travel anywhere they wanted, real or imaginary, while knowing that everyone that might need them was safe and happy and that there would be no urgent calls from hospital staff or distressed children.
 The spaces that parents/carers imagined included:

 It would be a beach, white sand, clear sky, just the noise of the water and maybe family. nearby.
 Cold drink like a Sprite or 7up.
 I don’t want any music, just sea and birds.